Back

 Platform Positioning in 2026

-The current market environment has seen a significant shift toward “flight to quality.”
-Following the regulatory shakeups of the mid-2020s, Gemini has leveraged its clean record to position itself as a bridge between traditional finance (TradFi) and decentralized finance (DeFi).
+The current market environment has seen a significant shift toward platforms with established compliance structures.
+Following the regulatory changes of the mid-2020s, Gemini has used its operating record to position itself as a link between traditional finance (TradFi) and decentralized finance (DeFi).

 Key Features & Services

-Gemini has expanded its ecosystem significantly, moving beyond a simple buy/sell interface to a multi-faceted financial services hub.
+Gemini has significantly expanded its ecosystem, moving beyond a simple buy/sell interface to a broader set of digital asset services.

 Standard Interface vs. ActiveTrader

 For most beginners, the default Gemini dashboard is the point of entry.
 It is intentionally minimalist, featuring “one-click” buying and selling.
 However, the convenience comes at a price.
-Standard orders are subject to a dual fee structure that includes both a transaction fee and a convenience fee (spread).
+Standard orders are subject to a dual-fee structure that includes a transaction fee and a convenience fee (spread).

-For those who want to minimize costs, Gemini ActiveTrader is the essential upgrade.
+For those who want to minimize costs, Gemini ActiveTrader provides a more advanced interface.
 Integrated directly into the main platform, ActiveTrader provides:

 • Advanced Charting: Full TradingView integration with depth charts and order books.